manikantachowdary9/Banking_App/README.md

 💬 Contact
-For any inquiries or feedback, please contact us at bikkimanikanta15@gmail.com.
+For any inquiries or feedback, please contact at bikkimanikanta15@gmail.com.